dgc-cgn/CAS-Digital-Trade-Documentation/README.md

 * **Customs Clearance:** Customs authorities in importing and exporting countries require trade documents to assess and collect duties and taxes, verify the value and origin of goods, and ensure that the goods meet all regulatory requirements.
 Proper documentation is crucial for smooth customs clearance.

-* **Payment and Finance:** Trade documents are often used in financial transactions.
-Banks and financial institutions may require certain documents, such as bills of lading and letters of credit, to facilitate payment between the parties involved in the trade.
+* **Payment and Finance:** Trade documents facilitate payments, payment risk mitigations and finance between the parties involved in trade.

-* **Risk Mitigation:** Trade documents can help mitigate risks associated with international trade.
-For example, a letter of credit issued by a bank can provide assurance to the exporter that they will be paid, even if the importer defaults.

 * **Record-Keeping:** Trade documentation serves as a historical record of a trade transaction.
 This can be important for auditing purposes, resolving disputes, and tracking the movement of goods.